 |Circumstances where data may be disclosed||Disclosed data|

 |Service Providers – We engage certain trusted third parties to perform functions and provide services to us.
-We may share your Registration Information with these third parties, but only for the purposes of performing these functions and providing such services e.g. information technology companies (hardware and software) which provide services to support our products and help us with information security matters.||This could include all data, including all CCPA Categories listed above|
+We may share your Registration Information or personal data with these third parties, but only for the purposes of performing these functions and providing such services.
+More information about this is available directly below.||This could include all data, including all CCPA Categories listed above|

-|Moderators – To monitor activity on the apps and approve content.||Name and user registration details, profile information, content of messages and photographs (CCPA Categories A, B, C, E, and H)|
+|Moderators – To monitor activity on the App and approve content.||Name and user registration details, profile information, content of messages and photographs (CCPA Categories A, B, C, E, and H)|

 |Payment Processing and Telecommunications Companies – To facilitate payments for our premium services.||Cardholder name, cardholder address, card number, payment amount, transaction date/time (CCPA Categories A, B, and D)|

-|Law and Harm – As we mentioned in the Terms & Conditions, we think it is very important that all Bumblers behave whilst using the App.
+|Law and Harm – As we mentioned in the Terms & Conditions, we think it is very important that all Users behave whilst using the App.
 We will cooperate with all third parties to enforce their intellectual property or other rights.
 We will also cooperate with law enforcement enquiries from within or outside your country of residence where we are required to by law, where there is an investigation into alleged criminal behaviour or to protect the vital interests of a person.
 This may include preserving or disclosing any of your information, including your Registration Information, if we believe in good faith that it is necessary to comply with a law or regulation, or when we believe that disclosure is necessary to comply with a judicial proceeding, court order, or legal request; to protect the safety of any person; to address fraud, security or technical issues e.g. through anti-spam providers to protect the service from criminal activity or to protect our rights or property or those of third parties.
 In such cases we may raise or waive any legal objection or right available to us.||This could include any personal data that Bumble holds about you, depending on the nature of the request or the issue that we are dealing with, including all CCPA Categories listed above|

-|Business Transfers – In the event that Bumble or any of our affiliates undergoes a business transition or change of ownership, such as a merger, acquisition by another company, re-organisation, or sale of all or a portion of its assets, or in the event of insolvency or administration, we may be required to disclose your personal data.||This could include all personal data that Bumble holds about you, including all CCPA Categories listed above|
+|Business Transfers – In the event that a Bumble Group entity or any of its affiliates undergoes a business transition or change of ownership, such as a merger, acquisition by another company, re-organisation, or sale of all or a portion of its assets, or in the event of insolvency or administration, we may be required to disclose your personal data.||This could include all personal data that Bumble holds about you, including all CCPA Categories listed above|

-|Anti-Spam and Anti-Fraud – Your data may be shared with other Bumble group companies, for example, to block accounts and suspected fraudulent payment transactions as part of our anti-spam and anti-fraud procedures.||Email address, phone number, IP address and IP session information, social network ID, username, user agent string, and transaction and payment data (CCPA Categories B, F and D).|
+|Anti-Spam and Anti-Fraud – Your data may be shared with other Bumble Group companies, for example, to block accounts and suspected fraudulent payment transactions as part of our anti-spam and anti-fraud procedures.||Email address, phone number, IP address and IP session information, social network ID, username, user agent string, and transaction and payment data (CCPA Categories B, F and D).|

 Aggregated Information – We may share aggregated information with third parties that includes your personal data (but which doesn’t identify you directly) together with other information including log data for industry analysis and demographic profiling.
-You may opt-out of receiving marketing messages by using the opt-out mechanisms and links provided in each email.

 Bumble does not sell your data and has not sold your personal data in the previous 12 months.